 Washington has numerous hiking paths.
 The C&O Canal offers 185 miles stretching from D.C. to Cumberland, Maryland; hiking any section of the flat dirt towpath or its more rugged side paths is a pleasure (and it’s free).
 There are picnic tables, some with barbecue grills, about every 5 miles on the way to Cumberland.
 Theodore Roosevelt Island has more than 88 wilderness acres to explore, and Rock Creek Park boasts 20 miles of hiking trails (visit www.nps.gov/rocr/planyourvisit/brochures.htm for maps).

-Georgetown’s waterfront complex, The Washington Harbour, at 3050 K St. NW (www.thewashingtonharbour.com/skating; tel 202/706-7666), opened an ice rink in 2012 that, at 11,800 square feet, is the largest outdoor skating venue in the city.
+Georgetown’s waterfront complex, The Washington Harbour, at 3050 K St. NW (www.thewashingtonharbour.com/skating; tel 202/706-7666), operates an ice rink that, at 11,800 square feet, is the largest outdoor skating venue in the city.
 (The view of the Potomac River ain’t bad either.)
 The season runs November to March, and the rink is open Monday through Thursday noon to 9pm, Friday noon to 10pm, Saturday 10am to 10pm, and Sunday 10am to 7pm.

 For a truly memorable experience, head to the National Gallery Sculpture Garden Ice Rink , on the Mall at 7th Street and Constitution Avenue NW (tel 202/289-3360), where you can rent skates, twirl in view of the sculptures, and enjoy hot chocolate in the Pavilion Café next to the rink.